 Kindergartners ventured to Lansing Michigan to visit Michigan’s exquisite and historic Capitol building!

-Our knowledgeable docent greeted us warmly then gave us advice for Capitol Building tour etiquette.
+Our knowledgeable tour guide, Mr. Benson greeted us warmly then gave us advice for Capitol Building tour etiquette.
 Walking in a straight line and on the right side of the hall was a bit of a foreign affair for us SKers.

 We were told that one goal the original architects and construction workers had for designing the Capitol building was for it to be "beautiful", and it is!
 The floor tiles were embedded with fossils as evidenced by the prehistoric discoveries made by the children as they rested upon them.

 (Above) Photograph of the "Michigan Senate."
 Evan's Dad is on the top right!

 The Capitol Rotunda is a very busy, multipurpose space -sort of like our Atrium.

 The Senate Chamber was all abuzz with activity!